 Older Videos on YouTube

 There are videos of every puppy we’ve trained on YouTube.
-You will find that all of these videos will demonstrate a sit/stay that we no longer train.
+You will find that all of these videos will demonstrate a sit/stay that we no longer train to puppies younger than 12 weeks.
+Even for our 12 1/2 week old puppies, the sit/stay is not done for as long of distances.
+Instead, our current program allows for a stronger down/stay.
 These videos are still available.
 However, keep in mind that our program has changed.

 Families Will Love Our Training Changes